Danger Level: 4/5

 Quick Answer

-Hobo spiders are medium-sized brown spiders measuring 10-14mm.
-They have a distinctive chevron (V-shaped) pattern on their abdomen pointing toward the head, and solid brown legs without rings or bands.
+Hobo spiders are medium-sized brown spiders, about 10-14mm in the body.
+The giveaway is a chevron (V-shaped) pattern on the abdomen pointing toward the head, paired with solid brown legs (no rings or bands).

-Hobo spiders are medium-sized brown spiders measuring 10-14mm.
-They have a distinctive chevron (V-shaped) pattern on their abdomen pointing toward the head, and solid brown legs without rings or bands.
-They create funnel-shaped webs with a retreat at one end.
-Often confused with giant house spiders and wolf spiders.
+Hobo spiders are medium-sized brown spiders, about 10-14mm in the body.
+The giveaway is a chevron (V-shaped) pattern on the abdomen pointing toward the head, paired with solid brown legs (no rings or bands).
+They build funnel-shaped webs with a small retreat at one end.
+People often mistake them for giant house spiders or wolf spiders, but the leg coloring is the easiest tell.

 Hobo Spider - showing key features for identification